ATM2100/GuidedWalkThroughOfLinux/Guide.md

 These sections are some of the most useful for learning how to use Linux, I do recommend getting connected to the internet.

 ### Find in man page ip
 For this exercise, you don't have to read anything outside of the synopsis.
 Run the command: `man ip`.
 I will not go over any of the OPTIONS, so focus on looking at the objects.
 This is where you will find "address".
 It doesn't say it in they synopsis, but the "show" from earlier goes in the place of COMMAND.
-Notice how "help" is also in that same set of {}'s.
+Notice how "help" is also in that same set of {} 's.
 If you want help with specifically `ip address`, you can run `ip address help`.
 This changes the default behavior of `show` to `help`.

 ### Package manager